ibm-cloud-docs/apiconnect/get_help.md

    Use the fields on the "Create a Case" page to explain your problem.
 The following list describes important information that assists us with resolving issues that you are having in {{site.data.keyword.apiconnect_short}}.

    Important: Do not include your private key in the support request.

    - For all issues, include the following information:

       - Region and customer service instance impacted
       - Component impacted: API Manager, API calls, Portal
       - URL where error is being seen
 	   - For Dedicated, identify the customer environment
-	   - For Reserved plan, use a prefix in the Subject field to indicate the version (such as v5, v2018 or v10) and provider-org.
-For example: "[v10 providerOrg]".
+	   - Use a prefix in the Subject field to indicate the version and provider-org; for example: "[v10 providerOrg]"

    - For API Manager UI-based issues, additionally include:

       - All error codes returned
       - Time (including time zone) that the problem occurred

    - For Portal-based issues, additionally include the user name of person who encountered the problem

    - For issues with invoking APIs, additionally include:

       - Full API URL impacted - the host name should contain `apiconnect.ibmcloud.com`
       - HTTP method used
       - Frequency and time (with time zone) of the issue